Chinese Americans: Fast Facts

-According to the 2005-2007 American Community Survey of the U.S. Census, there were more than 3 million Chinese living in the U.S., an increase of more than 500,000 since the 2000 Census.
+According to the 2021 American Community Survey of the U.S. Census, there were approximately 5.2 million Chinese living in the U.S.

 Population compared to other Asian Americans

-Chinese Americans are the largest subgroup of Asian Americans, comprising almost 25% of all Asian Americans.
-Of the estimated 3 million Chinese Americans, about 907,700 (30%) were US born, while about 2.1 million (70%) were foreign born; about 1.24 million were naturalized US citizens, and about 876,000 were not US citizens.
+Chinese Americans are the largest subgroup of Asian Americans, comprising approximately 20% of all Asian Americans.
+Of the estimated 5.2 million Chinese Americans, about 907,700 (30%) were US born, while about 2.1 million (70%) were foreign born; about 1.24 million were naturalized US citizens, and about 876,000 were not US citizens.

 Language, Education and Socioeconomic Status

 Chinese Americans are a heterogeneous population with regard to language, education, and socioeconomic status (Chang, 2003; Lum, 1995; American Community Survey 2005-2007).
-According to the 2005-2007 survey, about 17% of the Chinese American population spoke English only, while 83% spoke a language other than English.
-About 47% reported they spoke English less than “very well.”
+According to the United States Census, about 26% of the Asian American population spoke English only, while 73.5% spoke a language other than English.
+About 42% reported they “do not speak English very well.”

 Geographic Location and Poverty Rates